- Bylaws, Annual Reports, & Meeting Minutes

 Rainbow Continuum is an organization whose purpose is to provide support and information to gay, lesbian, bisexual, and transgender students, faculty, staff and peers.

-Sexual Assault Support Services (SASS) offers support for student survivors of sexual assault, sexual abuse, relationship violence, sexual harassment, stalking, and unwanted sexual contact.
+SARC offers support for survivors of sexual assault, sexual abuse, relationship violence, sexual harassment, stalking, and unwanted sexual contact.
 Confidential services available include telephone or in-person support, advocacy, ongoing counseling, and support groups.
-SASS also offers consultation to faculty, staff, and students interested in providing support to survivors, and works cooperatively with community and university agencies who serve survivors.
-In addition, SASS offers educational programming concerning sexual violence, and provides training for individuals and groups involved in sexual assault response and education.
+SARC also offers consultation to faculty, staff, and students interested in providing support to survivors, and works cooperatively with community and university agencies who serve survivors.
+In addition, SARC offers educational programming concerning sexual violence, and provides training for individuals and groups involved in sexual assault response and education.

 The SVP&E Program offers educational programming concerning sexual violence, and provides training for individuals and groups involved in sexual assault response and education.
 Phone: 541-737-7880